Thermodynamical versus logical irreversibility: a concrete objection to Landauer's principle: Erasers

-The operation RESET TO 0 can be achieved by the following sequence\,: \begin{enumerate*}[label={\arabic*)}, leftmargin=*] \item put the gear ratio to small enough value so that the bit is in the S-state; \item set the crank to the desired position~0 (by applying a small reversible force similar to a bias); \item put the gear ratio back to 2. \end{enumerate*} This sequence is analogous to that of Landauer (Fig.\ref{fig1}). but there is a major difference.
-In the S-state (stage 2), the crank can move without modifying the position of the piston.
-Bit position (logic) and piston position (thermodynamic) are practically uncoupled.
 As the other stages of the sequence do not involve rotation, the overall operation is done without any change of the thermodynamical state, nor energy dissipation (except that of the friction of the transmission that can be as small as desired).
 Note that Shenker\,\cite{Shenker_2000} (fig.5 in his paper) proposed another mechanism allowing to couple/uncouple logic and thermodynamic parts.
-However, the discontinuous procedure for the operation does not permit it to be thermodynamically reversible as explained by Bennett\,\cite{Bennett_2003}.
-The bit-implementation here proposed avoid this issue.
-So, although logically irreversible, erasing one bit with this implementation is thermodynamically reversible.
+However, the discontinuous procedure for the operation does not permit it to be quasistatic as explained by Bennett\,\cite{Bennett_2003}.